yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-06-web-development-advanced/what-is-an-api/README.md

 ## Exercise #2 - Social Media

 In this Exercise, you are provided with `socialMedia` function declaration.
-It will receive an optional arguments `id?: number` and an required argument `comments: boolean` as input and you can safely expect this input to be valid.
+It will receive an optional arguments `id?: number` and a required argument `comments: boolean` as input and you can safely expect this input to be valid.

 Your objectives are to: